lando/core/examples/tooling/README.md

 # Should allow for example pasthru in task definition
 lando everything --help | grep "lando this is just for testing"

+# Should be able to run even if options are empty
+lando emptyopter
 ```

 ## Destroy tests